wul99/Placental_mosaicism/README.md

 The specific transcripts expressed in placentas detection and an annotation file for placentas generation.

 ### 5. Cell lineage reconstruction
-Reconstruction cell lineage  with somatic shared mutations.
+Reconstruction cell lineage  with VAFs of somatic shared mutations.

 ### 6. Cell division estimation
 Estimation of the number of accumulated cell divisions around the bottleneck events.